 Kids and adults will have plenty of fun ice-skating on the frozen lake, will admire the nativity scene in the majestic Papal Palace, will go back in time on a vintage carousel in Piazza Duomo and history buffs can even discover underground Viterbo and the Museum of the Knights Templar as well as the medieval ceramics tradition at a local workshop.
 All this, wandering the enchanting streets and alleys of the medieval town spruced up for the Yuletide with lights, installations, Christmas music, and Scandi-style little houses.

-See the lights of Botanical Gardens’ Incanto di Luci
+See the lights of Botanical Gardens’ Trame di Luci

 Make your way across a magical 1.5-km illuminated trail and experience Rome’s festive vibe.